FelixResch/git-start15/document.md

 This app is maintained by:

 * Felix Resch (felix.resch@femo.io)

-And some others who have to put their credentials here
+And some others who still have to put their credentials here